-- All construction sites with temporary or permanent fuel storage must have a Spill Prevention Control and Countermeasures (SPCC) Plan developed by a Qualified Credentialed Professional (QCP) per 40 CFR Part 112 if the aggregate aboveground capacity is greater than 1,320 gallons. - Verify if the SPCC plan requires secondary containment. - Chemical storage areas must have a BMP plan that is specific for the stored chemical. - Monitor all vehicles on-site for leaks. - All petroleum products and chemicals must be stored in labeled tightly sealed containers.
-Store the containers in a neat orderly manner and under roof when possible. - No fueling, servicing, maintenance, or repair of equipment should occur within 50 feet of a stream or within 100 feet of Public Water Supply, Outstanding Alabama Water, Outstanding National Resource Water, or a sinkhole. - All construction traffic should use the designated construction entrance/exit.
+- All construction sites with temporary or permanent fuel storage must have a Spill Prevention Control and Countermeasures (SPCC) Plan developed by a Qualified Credentialed Professional (QCP) per 40 CFR Part 112 if the aggregate aboveground capacity is greater than 1,320 gallons. - Verify if the SPCC plan requires secondary containment. - Chemical storage areas must have a BMP plan that is specific for the stored chemical. - Monitor all on-site vehicles for leaks. - All petroleum products and chemicals must be stored in labeled, tightly sealed containers.
+Store the containers in a neat orderly manner and under roof when possible. - Locate petroleum-based activities as far as possible from waters of the State and stormwater inlets or conveyances so that stormwater coming into contact with these activities cannot reach waters of the State. - No fueling, servicing, maintenance, or repair of equipment should occur within 50 feet of a stream or within 100 feet of Public Water Supply, Outstanding Alabama Water,

-- Mud and soil tracked onto streets and roads should be removed daily by sweeping or manual removal (DO NOT wash material into nearby storm drains). - Concrete trucks should only be allowed to wash out at designated locations where the discharge is appropriately treated according to regulations. - Locate portable toilets so that accidental spills will not discharge into a storm sewer or concentrated flow area. - No hazardous materials of any kind can be disposed of on the site. - All solid waste should be collected in a dumpster or other approved collection device and be disposed of in accordance with state law. - Water used to pressure test sanitary sewers, flush water lines, etc., should be discharged only in approved locations.
+- Outstanding National Resource Water, or a sinkhole - All construction traffic should use the designated construction entrance/exit. - Mud and soil tracked onto streets and roads should be removed daily using "dry" methods like sweeping or manual removal (DO NOT wash material into nearby storm drains). - Concrete trucks should only be allowed to wash out at designated locations where the discharge is contained to be properly removed, recycled, or disposed of later and meets any applicable regulatory requirements.
+Storm drains are NEVER used as designated wash out locations. - Locate portable toilets so that accidental spills will not discharge into a storm sewer or concentrated flow area.
+Portable toilets should not be located on streets or roadways. - No hazardous materials of any kind can be disposed of on the site. - All solid waste should be collected in a dumpster or other approved collection device and be disposed of in accordance with state law. - Water used to pressure test sanitary sewers, flush water lines, etc., should be discharged only in approved locations.
 Discharge of chlorinated water may require permitting.